Ministry of Justice

-The Department of Constitutional Affairs was, in May 2007, renamed the Ministry of Justice and took over, amongst other things, the Home Office's Mental Health Unit, which is now part of the Public Protection and Mental Health Group.
+The Department of Constitutional Affairs was, in May 2007, renamed the Ministry of Justice.
+The Ministry of Justice took over, amongst other things, the Home Office's Mental Health Unit.

 Other MoJ responsibilities

 - Her Majesty's Courts and Tribunals Service (executive agency), including the Mental Health Tribunal

 - The Office of the Public Guardian (executive agency)

 - The Parole Board (executive non-departmental public body)